iam-venkat03/Attrition_prediction/README.md

-Attrition_prediction using LightGBM model "\n"
-Dataset : The dataset that is published by the Human Resource department of IBM  and it is available at Kaggle
+Attrition_prediction using LightGBM model.
+The dataset that is published by the Human Resource department of IBM  and it is available at Kaggle